Fallout from riot, virus leaves toxic mood on Capitol Hill - WTMJ

 One certainty is that the last president has left an indelible mark on the legislative branch.

-Donald Trump’s brand of politics is reshaping the Republican Party as lawmakers mimic his style.
-GOP lawmakers mostly downplay the insurrection as simply a “protest,” even as 300 people have been charged in the attack.
+Trump’s brand of politics is reshaping the Republican Party as lawmakers mimic his style.
+GOP lawmakers mostly play down the insurrection as simply a “protest,” even as 300 people have been charged in the attack.
 Republicans dismiss the House coronavirus restrictions, despite public health guidelines urging vaccinations, mask-wearing and social distance to prevent another surge.

-Leadership sets a tone, and Rep. Kevin McCarthy, R-Calif., the minority leader, tried to suggest at a press conference this week that the GOP challenges to Biden’s victory were not intended to change the election outcome — despite Trump urging his supporters “fight like hell” on Jan.
-6 as lawmakers were certifying the results.
+Leadership sets a tone, and California Rep. Kevin McCarthy, R-Calif., the top Republican in the House, tried to suggest at a recent news conference that the GOP challenges to Biden’s victory were not intended to change the election outcome — despite Trump urging his supporters “fight like hell” on Jan.
+6 as lawmakers were certifying the 2020 election results.

-Five people died stemming from the attack at the Capitol, including a woman shot by police and a police officer who died later from injuries.
+Five people died as a result of the attack at the Capitol, including a woman shot by police and a police officer who succumbed later from injuries.

-The GOP leader sent House Speaker Nancy Pelosi a letter last week saying the House should resume normal operations now that 75% of lawmakers are vaccinated.
+The GOP leader has sent House Speaker Nancy Pelosi, D-Calif., a letter saying the House should resume normal operations now that 75% of lawmakers are vaccinated.

 Pelosi responded Friday that the goal is “100%” compliance with vaccinations and social distancing guidelines.